 - Danvers varieties are sweet, crisp, full-flavored, and easy for the home gardener to grow.
+Best for eating fresh and shorter storage.

-- Imperator varieties have less flavor, but store well.
+- Imperator varieties have less flavor but store well.
 (This is the variety commonly found in grocery stores.)

 - Chantenay varieties are good all-purpose carrots that can handle heavy soils.